isg-airpollution/docs/remote-servers.md

 * you need more computing power than your laptop can provide,

-* your code takes a very long time to run,
+* your code takes a very long time to run.

-* you need to run scripts on a schedule.

 ## Cluster Architecture